mahtokamal/cybesecurityprojects/Honeypot_deployment_using_azure/Honeypot_projects.md

 ![Screenshot (409)](https://github.com/user-attachments/assets/9d05062b-91da-41aa-aa58-2ff5e9f3605b)

 > [!NOTE]
-> Note: The installation script changes the port to SSH on, so if you want to ssh to it you have to use this syntax "ssh azureuser@<ip address> -p 64295"
+> Note: The installation script changes the port to SSH on, so if you want to ssh to it you have to use this syntax **(ssh azureuser@<ip address> -p 64295)**

 ![Screenshot (416)](https://github.com/user-attachments/assets/cdb3b58b-ffda-4967-9557-4c33a9211f89)

-- You can now login to the honeypot web interface via "https://<ipaddress>:64297"
+- You can now login to the honeypot web interface via **https://<ipaddress>:64297**
+- Open web browser, paste the adrress into URL "https://20.55.37.81:64297"
+- click on advanced, then "proceed to 20.55.37.81:64297(unsafe)"
+- Now, Sign in with username(azureuser) and password, you'll be directed to T-pot(Honey pot) website
+- To know the attacker's source ip that attacked our deployed Honey pot, click on Kibana, scrolled down, you'll see attacker's source ip and alert signature.

 ![Screenshot (410)](https://github.com/user-attachments/assets/2a2dd736-00b8-49cb-ac48-63ba8d1397a0)